Tomashevskyi-Vladyslav/Bot_for_tracking_cripto_tokens_from_telegram_channels/README.md

 ---
-### Important Notes for Deployment
+## Important Notes for Deployment

-Data Persistence:
+1. **Data Persistence**:

-For Docker deployments, ensure you mount volumes for the database files
+   - For Docker deployments, ensure you mount volumes for the database files

-The example above uses -v ./data:/app to persist data in a local data directory
+   - The example above uses `-v ./data:/app` to persist data in a local `data` directory

-Environment Variables:
+2. **Environment Variables**:
    For better security, consider modifying the code to use environment variables for:

-API credentials (api_id and api_hash)
+   - API credentials (api_id and api_hash)

-Target chat IDs
+   - Target chat IDs

-File paths
+   - File paths

-Logs Monitoring:
+3. **Logs Monitoring**:

-For Docker: docker logs telegram-token-bot -f
+   - For Docker: `docker logs telegram-token-bot -f`

-For systemd: journalctl -u telegram-token-bot -f
+   - For systemd: `journalctl -u telegram-token-bot -f`

-Resource Considerations:
+4. **Resource Considerations**:

-The bot is lightweight but ensure your server has:
+   - The bot is lightweight but ensure your server has:

-Stable internet connection
+     - Stable internet connection

-At least 512MB RAM
+     - At least 512MB RAM

-Basic CPU resources
+     - Basic CPU resources

-Updates:
+5. **Updates**:

-When updating the code, remember to:
+   - When updating the code, remember to:

-For Docker: Rebuild the image and restart containers
+     - For Docker: Rebuild the image and restart containers

-For systemd: Restart the service (sudo systemctl restart telegram-token-bot)
+     - For systemd: Restart the service (`sudo systemctl restart telegram-token-bot`)